 This section is under construction.
 If interested in details - please email me!

 During my masters, I worked on devising a molecular method to reconstruct cell lineage trees in mouse embryo gastrulation, taking into account the inherent plasticity of the process.
-The lab had already constructed a time resolved transcriptional landscape using some strong parsimony assumptions.
+The lab had already constructed a time resolved transcriptional atlas using some strong parsimony assumptions.
 My project was set to prove that inferred coalescent structure coupled with measurements of cell states could detect convergence events in the differentiation flow upon this transcriptional landscape, endowing us with a method to challenge the widely accepted view of differentiation as recapitulating a bifurcating tree structure point-wise.
 Ultimately, the bulk of my thesis focused on the technical proof-of-concept, and excluded the work done on the ramifications of this tools’ use.

 To me, the very motion of differentiating space by a fold of the inner from the outer and defining a dynamic selectivity between these zones, present even in the simple unicellular organism, is the first gesture of living.
 I believe that non-trivial topologies (again, both in configuration and "natural" space) go hand in hand with plasticity and may be an interesting axis upon which to wind evolution.
 I would like to study the way not only that homologous structures relate or differ but also view their articulation with each other, the chain of interiorities they define as an evolutionary feature across all scales.